andreas-ka/bigfoot-rage/README.md

 - Fixed the same error I had in a previous project, an error regarding a favicon I don't have.
 It is a common issue, solved with code in index.html, a comment made to show where in html file.

 - Another issue was that if you wanted to play again, the loot lists didn't reset; you had to implement a clear() list function.

+- Fixed so the user can type in uppercase letters and still choose to continue the game or quit, added lower() to input.
 [Back to top](#bigfoot-rage)
 _____________________________________________________________________________